 Causes of Penile Discharge

 Several conditions can cause penile discharge.
 Urinary Tract or yeast infections are often the underlying factor and can be accompanied by pain or a burning sensation during urination as well as the need for frequent urination.
-These types of infection are generally easy to treat and with the proper medications, curable.
+These types of infections are generally easy to treat and with the proper medications, curable.
 Unfortunately, there are also several STDs that can result in this unwanted condition.
 The type of STD will determine treatment, but if caught early, almost all can be treated as well.

 Urinary Tract Infections

 Most urinary tract infections (UTIs) are caused by the bacterium Escherichia coli (E. coli) that is naturally present in our bodies.
 An infection occurs when the bacterium enters the urinary tract through the urethra.
 While men of all ages can get a UTI, it is more common among older men due to a noncancerous enlargement of the prostate gland called benign prostatic hyperplasia.
 This condition causes the prostate to wrap around the bladder where it connects to the urethra making it harder for urine to pass.
 Bacteria that are typically flushed out with the urine is retained inside the bladder allowing them to grow.

 Other factors that increase your risk for UTIs in Men